JLo Varada

 JLo Ann Varada Vázquez (born February 2, 2003) is a Puerto Rican footballer who plays as a goalkeeper for the Puerto Rico women's national team.

 Early life

-Born in San Juan, Varada attended Escuela Rafael Hernández Marín and later Colegio María Reina.
+Born in San Juan, Varada attended Escuela Rafael Hernández Marín and later Academia María Reina.
 In 2018, she was invited to join the IMG Academy's soccer program and moved to Bradenton, Florida.

 International career

 In May 2018, Varada made her senior debut for the Puerto Rican women's national football team in a 5–0 2018 CONCACAF Women's Championship qualifier victory against Aruba.
 Later the same year, she played in two friendlies against Argentina on August 30 and September 2.

 In 2021, Varada appeared in friendlies against the Dominican Republic and Uruguay.